sijang/sijang.github.io/_pages/quotes.md

   > Hardship often prepares an ordinary person for an extraordinary destiny.

   > Whatever you are, be a good one.

+  > I never lose, either I win or I learn.

+  > Train your mind to be calm in every situation.

+  > Big dreams require healthy habits and healthy habits require self-discipline.

 ## To go further